psobolik/battleship-web/README.md

 # Battleship
-A non-competetive version of the old Battleship game. <i>You can't lose!</i>
+A non-competitive version of the old Battleship game. <i>You can't lose!</i>

 ### Command line
 <dl>